TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 Additional sentences appear as needed to set options for the internal clocks, Turing Machine or Bernoulli gate.

 **Configuration notes:**
-* MIDI input is through USB.
-The Reverb+ card acts as a USB Midi Device, meaning that it must be connected to USB Host (such as a laptop) rather than another USB device (such as most MIDI controllers/keyboards)
+* The configuration interface and MIDI input connect through USB.
+The Reverb+ card can act as either as a USB MIDI device (which is connected to USB MIDI host, such as a laptop) or as a USB MIDI host (connected to a USB MIDI device, such as an Android phone or MIDI controller/keyboard).
+    * Workshop Systems made in 2025 onwards will autodetect the whether the card should act as host or device at power on.
+On workshop systems from 2024, the switch position at startup sets this behaviour: switch up means USB host, switch in middle position means USB device.
+    * The configuration interface can be accessed through an Android phone or tablet using the Chrome browser.
+You may need to go to `Android Settings` -> `Default USB Configuration` and select `MIDI`.
+Connect the Android device when the Workshop System is powered off, then turn on the Workshop System power.
 * MIDI note pitches use CV output calibration set by the 00 Simple MIDI card.
 * Pulse outputs have gate and trigger mode: the trigger mode generates a ~2ms pulse at a rising edge of the chosen gate source, useful for triggering the Slopes module on the Workshop System.
 * The clock dividers for each output are independent (not synchronised)